Collaborative Initiative for Paediatric HIV Education and Research (CIPHER)

 MISSION: Optimize clinical management and delivery of services to infants, children and adolescents affected by HIV in resource-limited settings.

-Despite notable progress in reducing vertical transmission of HIV, the paediatric population remains significantly disadvantaged regarding access to treatment, with only 49% of children in need receiving treatment in 2015.
+Despite notable progress in reducing vertical transmission of HIV, the paediatric population remains significantly disadvantaged regarding access to treatment, with only 43% of children in need receiving treatment in 2016.
 As the HIV epidemic matures, there is a growing population of adolescents living with HIV; in recent years, this particularly vulnerable group has seen a 50% increase in AIDS-related mortality compared with a decrease of 30% globally.
 These populations face unique challenges, which the Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) is committed to placing firmly on the global public health agenda.
+CIPHER works through a capacity-building approach, supporting the development of young investigators and building the evidence base in low-and-middle-income countries.

 CIPHER has three primary objectives: